 The Federal Sentencing Guidelines are policies and rules that judges must use to calculate a recommended sentence based on a defendant’s “offense level” and their “criminal history score.”
-After the judge calculates the offense level and the criminal history score, the judge will refer to the Sentencing Table below for the recommended sentencing range:
+After the judge calculates the offense level and the criminal history score, the judge will refer to the Sentencing Table.

 While judges have the power to sentence defendants above or below the recommended Guidelines range, the Guidelines still have a significant impact on the defendant’s sentence.
 Most judges treat the Guidelines as a starting point, so it is crucial to calculate them correctly and advocate for the lowest range possible.
 The Supreme Court has held that judges have “the ultimate responsibility to ensure that the Guidelines range it considers is correct” and that “an error resulting in a higher range…usually establishes a reasonable probability that a defendant will serve a prison sentence that is more than necessary to fulfill the purposes of incarceration.”